FrancisCrickInstitute/pMANIC/README.md

 2. Click on the `Assets` drop-down.
 3. Download the installer named `MANIC_Setup.zip` (either the Windows or Mac version).
 4. Unzip the downloaded file.
 5. Run the installer and follow the on-screen prompts.
+When you run this for the first time on a Mac, you might have to go into privacy settings and allow the application to run.

 ### Option 2: Running from Source
 If you prefer to run the raw Python code, use the provided execution script.